.

 Summit Pathology is an independent pathology laboratory with 23 board-certified pathologists who have served hospital systems and physician offices in Colorado, Wyoming, and Nebraska for over 35 years.

-The pathology laboratory based in Loveland, Colorado, provides outstanding general surgical pathology plus high-level expertise in additional areas such as breast pathology, cytopathology, hematopathology (including flow cytometry), gastrointestinal pathology, dermatopathology, transfusion medicine, microbiology, and clinical chemistry.
+Based in Loveland, Colorado, the pathology laboratory delivers exceptional general surgical pathology services, complemented by specialized expertise in breast pathology, cytopathology, hematopathology (including flow cytometry), gastrointestinal pathology, dermatopathology, transfusion medicine, microbiology, and clinical chemistry.

 Summit Pathology is CAP (College of American Pathology) accredited and CLIA (Clinical Laboratory Improvement Amendments) registered.
 It is known for offering world-class expertise, state-of-the-art disease detection, and exceptional customer service.

-The forward-thinking pathology group is also widely known for utilizing the latest LIS lab technology to support continued growth and profitability despite the present obstacles facing the laboratory industry.
+The forward-thinking pathology group is also widely known for utilizing the latest LIS pathology technology to support continued growth and profitability despite the obstacles facing the laboratory industry.

 The Benefits of LigoLab’s Workflow Action Queues and Automation